A New Dawn for the Bible in Mongolia

 Despite the enormous advances of Christianity during the last 24 years, Bayar says there is still much work to be done.
 “A country with a young Christian Church needs a lot,” he says.
 At the top of Bayar’s wish list is a version of the Bible more accessible to the average Mongolian Christian.
 “We need another translation,” says Bayar.

 That’s why Bayar is managing the production of a brand new Bible translation in Mongolia—the Mongolian Standard Version.
-This new translation will be the first Mongolian Bible translated directly from the original biblical languages of Hebrew and Greek into the Cyrillic script in Mongolia.
+This new translation will be translated directly from the original biblical languages of Hebrew and Greek into the Cyrillic script in Mongolia.
 As Bayar explains, “It will be a translation more clear, accurate and understandable for the readers.”

 Bayar and his team of four translators are only just beginning the enormous task of translating the entire Bible into their heart language; he’s spent the last two years teaching Hebrew to his team.
 But during their training, Bayar’s team has experienced the spiritual fruit of engaging directly with the Bible’s original languages.
 "It’s like all the time you were watching TV in black and white.
 But now you watch it in color.
 You now see different color shades and nuances,” says Bayar.